-The Open Data Directive (EU) 2019/1024 was transposed into Irish law by SI 376/2021 on July 22nd 2021.
-The overall objective of the Directive is to continue the strengthening of the EU’s data-economy by increasing the amount of public sector data available for re-use, ensuring fair competition and easy access to markets based on public sector information, and enhancing cross-border innovation based on data.
+The Open Data Directive mandates the release of public sector data in free and open formats.
+The Directive (full title is the Open Data and re-use of Public Sector information Directive) (EU) 2019/1024 was transposed into Irish law by SI 376/2021 on July 22nd 2021.
+The overall objective of the Directive is to continue the strengthening of the EU’s data economy by increasing the amount of public sector data available for re-use, ensuring fair competition and easy access public sector information, and enhancing cross-border innovation based on data.

 The main principle of the Directive is that government data should be open by default and design.
-The main provision of the Directive include:
+The provisions of the Directive include:

 Did you know that you have the right to re-use information which public bodies hold, under the Open Data Directive?

 Any individual or entity may make a request to a public sector body to release documents /data for re-use.

 The request should clearly indicate that it is being made under the Open Data and Re-use of Public Sector Information Directive, commonly known as the Open Data Directive.
 The Open Data Regulations which transposed the Directive in to Irish law, SI 376/2021, provide that a public sector body should respond to an Open Data request:

 Where, due to the extent or complexity of the request, processing will take longer than 20 working days from receipt of the request, the public sector body concerned shall advise the requester accordingly within three weeks after the initial request was received.
 In such circumstances the public sector body should respond in full to the request within 40 working days from receipt of the request.